-Graduated from Cardinal Gibbons High School in Raleigh, N.C...Played for Evoshield Canes Baseball AAU team that won the 2010 16-U World Wood Bat National Championship...Played college baseball at the University of South Carolina (2013-15), where he was a teammate (freshman) of pitcher Tyler Webb (senior) in 2013...Was a freshman All-American selection by the NCBWA in 2013 and a second team All-Southeastern Conference selection in 2015...Resides in Chapel Hill, North Carolina.
+Graduated from Cardinal Gibbons High School in Raleigh, NC...played for the Evoshield Canes Baseball AAU team that won the 2010 16-U World Wood Bat National Championship...from 2013-2015 played at the University of South Carolina, where he was a freshman teammate of senior pitcher Tyler Webb...in 2013 was an NCBWA freshman All-American...in 2015 was a second-team All-Southeastern Conference pick...follow on Twitter @mschrock94.

 Was invited to Major League Spring Training for the second consecutive season...Entered the season ranked by Baseball America as the No. 25 prospect in the Cardinals organization...Played injury-shortened season with Memphis (AAA), batting .375/.366/.281 (73-265) with two home runs, 20 doubles, and 31 RBI in 85 games...Spent three separate stints on the injured list, missing a combined 38 games from May 8-15 (7 g), June 8-26 (17 g), and July 5-22 (14 g)...Reached base safely in 63 of 85 games...Stole 12 bases in 14 attempts, including swiping third base successfully in all three attempts...Batted .323/.399/.449 (41-127) in 43 home games, but .234/.340/.321 (32-137) in 42 road games...Hit .303 (63-208) off right-handed pitching (.179, 10-56 off lefties)...Appeared primarily at third base defensively in a team-leading 56 games, while also playing at second base (10g) and right field (4g).